-But first some backstory - 6 generations of my family have lived in and around Oakland Chinatown.
-While none of us live in Chinatown anymore, we, like so many of you frequently return to connect, shop, eat and play.
-Even now, we put on our masks and visit regularly to support small businesses, restaurants bubble tea shops.
+But first some backstory - six generations of my family have lived in and around Oakland Chinatown.
+While none of us live in Chinatown anymore, we, like so many of you, frequently return to connect, shop, eat and play.
+Even now, we put on our masks and visit regularly to support small businesses, restaurants, and bubble tea shops.

 And while Oakland Chinatown has changed since the 1940’s when this was taken, some themes have endured: it’s still a multi-generational gathering place, always changing but resilient, community-driven and always forward-looking.

 Today, Chinatown is still very much a vibrant multi-generational and family-friendly neighborhood.
-Fast forward, here’s four generations again, nearly eight decades later - my dad and my great Auntie Helen in the center again, surrounded by me and my family at Lincoln Park on the famous junk boat
+Fast forward, here’s four generations again, nearly eight decades later - my dad and my Great Auntie Helen in the center again, surrounded by my family and me at Lincoln Park on the famous junk boat.

-That’s part of the Wa Sung Community Service Play area, named such because it’s always been a community effort to build and rebuild over the years.
+That’s part of the Wa Sung Community Service play area, named as such because it’s always been a community effort to build and rebuild over the years.

-The original “club house”, on 11th Street, is still actively used for programming by Family Bridges, a long time neighborhood service org.
-It was built in 1935 and funded in part by the City as a WPA project but also by local Chinese donors - doctors and others in the community with means who helped advocate and fund the building.
+The original “club house”, on 11th Street, is still actively used for programming by Family Bridges, a long-time neighborhood service organization.
+It was built in 1935 and funded in part by the City as a WPA project but also by local Chinese donors - doctors and others in the community with many who helped advocate and fund the building.

-It’s been in part an advocacy campaign to get the City to prioritize a bigger recreation center, in part a community outreach effort and in part a capital campaign to hep raise much needed gap funding to make the project a reality.
-Just like our they did with the original clubhouse.
+It’s been in part an advocacy campaign to get the City to prioritize a bigger recreation center, in part a community outreach effort and in part a capital campaign to help raise much needed gap funding to make the project a reality just like what was done with the original clubhouse.

-These days, the park is closed to the public and it’s devastating to see it so empty.
-But even now it is hosting a few dozen students who need help with distance learning while Lincoln school is closed.
-The park is still working in service to the community, just like it was in during the last 1918 pandemic.
+These days due to the COVID-19 pandemic, the park is closed to the public and it’s devastating to see it so empty.
+But even now, the center is hosting a few dozen students who need help with distance learning while Lincoln Elementary and other schools are closed.
+The park is still working in service to the community, just like during the 1918 pandemic.
 But we know while this project may not seem relevant right now, it is an ideal time to plan for our future.

-Here’s a short pre-pandemic video that should give you a sense of the park is better times and our vision for the future.
+Here’s a short pre-pandemic video that should give you a sense of the park in better times and our vision for the future.

-If you have are able to get involved and support our dream of a new rec center, or If you’re looking for a meaningful way to leave your legacy - learn more at our website or contact me.
+If you have, or are able to get involved and support our dream of a new rec center, or if you’re looking for a meaningful way to leave your legacy - learn more at our website or contact me.
 Just as in the past, this is a community effort and we are looking to engage with the next generation of supporters ready to help advance the park’s legacy as a gathering place for decades to come.

 Stay in the know.